Aiknn/spring-28-minutes/myfirstwebapp/README.md

 * create for one url (login) two methods, one for GET and one for POST method, and they will render different views.
 * create @Service class which check credentials and enter it to Controller class
 * if Controller class authorices, then sends model to view.
 If not, sends model and error

+# ToDoList
+* Created Todo POJO with AllArgsConstructor, getter, setters and ToString
+* Created TodoService class which got static ToDo List, and it populates data
+* Created TodoController with @Controller on class and  @RequestMapping("list-todos") on method
+* created jsp file